damanic/mjm-clinic/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-A plugin to build clinic and health care related websites.
-Service pages with booking forms, related health conditions, locations, feedback and more.
+For health clinic and related websites, this plugin extends the WordPress CMS to allow for the addition of many clinic related features including service pages with booking forms, related health conditions, clinic locations, staff/doctors, client feedback and more.

 == Description ==
-Built to add functionality to any theme, the MJM Clinic plugin makes use of widgets and shortcodes for quick integration.
+All your sites clinic data is easily updated and control in the Wordpress CMS whilst widgets and shortcodes allow for quick integration into any wordpress theme.

+Front end control of design is facilitated by:
+* all shortcode/widget output making use of thoughtful classes and id's to allow you to fully control and customise the design.
+* the plugins use of CSS/JS/HTML can easily be overridden by creating a folder in your theme: {YOUR-THEME-DIR}/mjm-clinic/.

+All contact forms will be protected from spam by the Akismet WordPress plugin.

 The MJM Clinic plugin allows you to